BrianPugh/belay/docs/source/Connections.rst

    device = Device("/dev/ttyUSB0", attempts=10)

 By default, ``attempts=0``, meaning that Belay will **not** attempt to reconnect with the device.
+If using a serial connection, a serial device __might__ not be assigned to the name upon reconnecting.
+See the `UDev Rules`_ section for ways to ensure the same name is assigned upon reconnection.

 How State is Restored